Finding a Top Financial Advisor Firm in Chandler, Arizona

 Providus Advisors Background

 Michael McGinley and James Dwyer are the founders and owners of Providus Advisors.
-They each have 15 years of financial industry experience and are certified financial planners (CFPs) and accredited investment fiduciaries (AIFs).
-McGinley owned his own firm, McGinley Financial Advisory for eight years before founding Providus.
+They each have around 20 years of financial industry experience and are certified financial planners (CFPs) and accredited investment fiduciaries (AIFs).
+McGinley owned his own firm, McGinley Financial Advisory, for eight years before founding Providus.
 Dwyer was a vice president with Merrill Lynch prior to Providus.

 Providus Advisors Investment Philosophy